Proxyeconomics, the inevitable corruption of proxy-based competition: Competitive societal systems

-Competitive systems in society generally endeavor to further an abstract goal.
-For instance the scientific system is intended to generate true and relevant research.
-In order to incentivize effort toward this goal and achieve an efficient allocation of resources, individual agents in the system are subject to a competition for resources such as funding and positions.
-Importantly, competition must by necessity rely on some set of proxy measures, in order to rank individuals with respect to their putative performance.
 The societal system performs the dual task of collecting the information to create the proxy measure(s) and creating the institutions that implement competition.
-Additionally, it may provide the institutional framework to constrain the space of possible practices by measures independent from the proxy, for instance through professional norms or sanctions.
-While modern societies are increasingly relying on competitive systems and the proxy measures they require, there are prominent voices throughout multiple fields arguing that this is leading to corruption of the measures and decreased performance of the systems \citep[Fig.\ref{Fig1};][]{Campbell1979, Wilsdon2015, Benabou2016, Baker2016, Fochler2016, Smaldino2016, Stiglitz2010, Gigerenzer2013}.
-Indeed, it is conceivable that a highly proxy-oriented system leads to substantial effort and resource misallocation and detrimental effects on the actual societal goal.
-Importantly, this would remain hidden as long as the proxy remained the central evaluative tool of system performance.
-We suggest the term proxyeconomy for a highly proxy-oriented, or in Campbell's terms 'corrupted', system.
-Extensive evidence, such as an extremely high fraction of non-reproducible science, or a dissociation between measures of economic growth and societal welfare among industrialized nations, suggest that real systems may indeed be proxy-oriented to an undesirable degree \citep{OpenScienceCollaboration2015, Wilkinson2009, Stiglitz2010}.\\
+While modern societies increasingly rely on competitive systems and the proxy measures they require, there are prominent arguments and compelling evidence suggesting corruption of the measures (Table \ref{tab:tab1} \cite{Nichols2005, Koretz2008, Wilsdon2015, Fire2018, Benabou2016, Baker2016, Fochler2016, Smaldino2016, Stiglitz2010, Jackson2009, Gigerenzer2013, Gross2019}).
+Indeed, it is conceivable that a highly proxy-oriented system leads to substantial effort- and resource misallocation with detrimental effects on the actual societal goal.
+Importantly, this would remain hidden as long as the proxy persisted as the central evaluative tool of system performance.
+We suggest the term proxy-economy for a highly proxy-oriented, or in Campbell's terms ``corrupted'', system.
+In such a system a large portion of activities and resources would be devoted toward the proxy measures without furthering the actual societal goal.
+For instance in academia, a substantial fraction of non-reproducible research across scientific disciplines, as well as subjective researcher assesments, suggest an excessive proxy orientation \cite{Baker2016}.
+Similarly, a strong case can be made that rich economies as a whole have become mostly proxy-oriented \cite{Kubiszewski2013, Wilkinson2009, Stiglitz2010, Jackson2009, vandenBergh2017}.
+Consider for instance, that subjective as well as objective measures of well-being are logarithmically related to income (GDP) \cite{Stevenson2008, Kahneman2010}.
+In other words, the relevant returns (societal goal) to economic growth (proxy) are exponentially diminishing.
+Indeed, among rich nations the beneficial effect of economic growth is dwarfed by other sources of variability, and quite challenging to even detect statistically \cite{Wilkinson2009, Stevenson2008}.
+At the same time, the material footprint of economic growth, including environmental externalities such as CO\textsubscript{2} emissions, are linearly related to income (GDP), implying that we are likely substantially underestimating negative welfare consequences of economic growth.